modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 **Ph-1937** to Clinton Joseph Davisson and George Paget Thomson “for their experimental discovery of the diffraction of electrons by crystals”.

-*The Discovery of Electron Waves* by Davisson
+*The Discovery of Electron Waves* by Davisson.

 MLA style: Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Fri.
 4 Aug 2023. https://www.nobelprize.org/prizes/physics/1937/davisson/lecture/